slushpool/stratumprotocol/stratum-extensions.md

  - **"version-rolling.mask"** (required, *TMask*)

-   Bits set to 1 are allowed to be changed by the mininer.
-If a miner will change bits with mask value 0, the server will reject the submit.
+   Bits set to 1 are allowed to be changed by the miner.
+If a miner changes bits with mask value 0, the server will reject the submit.

    The server SHOULD return the largest mask possible (as many bits set to 1 as possible).
-This can be useful in a mining proxy setup when a proxy needs to negotiate the best mask for it's future clients.
+This can be useful in a mining proxy setup when a proxy needs to negotiate the best mask for its future clients.

 Notification **"mining.set_version_mask"**:

 Server notifies the miner about a new mask valid for the connection.
-This message can be sent any time after successfull setup of the version rolling by "mining.configure" message.
-The new mask is valid **immediatelly**, so that the server doesn't wait for the next job.
+This message can be sent any time after successful setup of the version rolling by "mining.configure" message.
+The new mask is valid **immediately**, so that the server doesn't wait for the next job.

 **TODO**: Is it really better to use the mask immediatelly or "next